Moon, time and I Ching

 Fu Hsi, Wisdom Incarnated

-He invented the calendar in Ancient Chine, introduced writing and social organization, and also provided the 8 trigrams, after observing phenomena in Heaven and on Earth.
+He invented the calendar in Ancient Chine, introduced writing and social organization, and provided the 8 trigrams, after observing heavenly and earrhly phenomena.

-- Yang (heat, expansive) is represented in Chien (heaven)
+• Yang (heat, expansive) is represented by Chien (heaven)

-- Yin (cold, contracted) is represented in Kun (earth)
+• Yin (cold, contracted) is represented by Kun (earth)

-- Chi (vital energy) is represented in Chen (thunder); chi's fluctuations produce the 5 elements, and all things come up from their interactions
+• Chi (vital energy) is represented by Chen (thunder); chi's fluctuations produce the 5 elements, and all things come up from their interactions

-After Fu Hsi, King Wen of Chou dynasty wrote his own sequence of signs in the XIIth B.C. century and added descriptions of the 64 hexagrams considered as paired signs, which allowed a better representation of the rhythmic structure of an always elusive and changing present.
+After Fu Hsi, King Wen of Chou Dynasty wrote his own sequence of signs in the XIIth c.
+B.C. and added descriptions to the 64 hexagrams considered as paired signs, which allowed a better representation of the rhythmic structure of an always elusive and changing present.
 His son Tan, the famous Duke of Chou, wrote the judgments we know for each line nowadays.

-Sources: IKching, Oráculos chinos: 7 históricos sistemas de adivinación orientales, Yi Jing: Oracle of the moon, Chinopedia, Wikipedia.
+Sources: IKching (removed webpage), Oráculos chinos: 7 históricos sistemas de adivinación orientales, Yi Jing: Oracle of the moon, Dinastía Xia, Rey Wen de Zhou.

 Comments